GLOBAL MARKETS-U.S. spending boom offsets Europe's lockdown blues | Business

 GLOBAL MARKETS-U.S. spending boom offsets Europe's lockdown blues

-World stocks ran higher on Thursday following their slowest quarter in a year, as U.S. economic strength offset the return to strict COVID lockdown measures in parts of Europe and elsewhere.
-U.S. President Joe Biden's sweeping $2.3 trillion plan to rebuild America's crumbling infrastructure lifted MSCI's 50-country world index for a second day running, while oil jumped 1.5% before an OPEC meeting.
+World stocks ran higher on Thursday following their slowest quarter in a year, as U.S. economic strength offset the return to strict COVID-19 lockdown measures in parts of Europe and elsewhere.
+U.S. President Joe Biden's sweeping $2.3 trillion plan to rebuild America's crumbling infrastructure lifted MSCI's 50-country world index for a second day running, while oil jumped 1.5% before an OPEC meeting expected to keep supply tight.

 Asian markets had seen a strong finish with a late burst pushing Chinese shares up 1.2%, and Europe's STOXX 600 shrugged off France's new lockdown order to push back towards its pre-COVID record highs.
-The euro edged up, too, and eurozone bond yields held their ground, as the European Central Bank's chief economist reiterated that the ECB had no intention of curbing its support despite rising inflation.
+Wall Street futures and the euro edged up, too, and government bond yields held their ground, as the European Central Bank's chief economist reiterated that the ECB had no intention of curbing its support despite rising inflation.

-IHS Markit's Manufacturing Purchasing Managers' Index (PMI) showed eurozone factory activity rising at its fastest pace in the survey's near 24-year history, although lockdowns and supply chain issues may soon rein it in.
-Inflation data on Wednesday had shown eurozone inflation accelerated to 1.3% in March from 0.9% a month earlier.
+IHS Markit's Manufacturing Purchasing Managers' Index (PMI) showed euro zone factories seeing their fastest pace on growth in the survey's near 24-year history, although lockdowns and supply chain issues may soon rein it in.
+Inflation data on Wednesday had shown euro zone inflation accelerated to 1.3% in March from 0.9% a month earlier.
+A slight dampener ahead of the Wall Street bell was an unexpected rise unemployment benefit claims.

 "The biggest question, the million-dollar question now, is where is the landing zone for inflation," said Geraldine Sundstrom, an asset allocation portfolio manager at PIMCO.
 "Will it feed on itself or will it come back to a comfortable level ... this is the thing that will drive the central banks in whether they take away the punch bowl or not."

-Wall Street futures pointed to early gains for the S&P 500 and other major U.S. markets, while benchmark 10-year U.S. Treasuries were sat at 1.76%, having started the year at just over 0.9%.
-The dollar consolidated its healthy 3.5% first-quarter gain, though it didn't seem ready to go anywhere fast.
+Wall Street futures pointed to early 0.5% gains for the S&P 500 and other major U.S. markets, while benchmark 10-year U.S. Treasuries were sat at 1.70%, down from 1.77% overnight but having started the year at just over 0.9%.
+The dollar consolidated its healthy 3.5% first-quarter gain, though it did not seem ready to go anywhere fast.

-The euro changed hands at $1.1720, after hitting a near five-month low of $1.1704.
-Against the British pound, the common currency was flat after hitting a 13-month low of 0.85025 pounds.
-President Emmanuel Macron ordered France into its third national lockdown on Wednesday while the eurozone lagged the United States and Britain in vaccination programs.
+The euro changed hands at $1.1740, after hitting a near five-month low of $1.1704.
+Against the British pound, the common currency was flat after hitting a 13-month low of 85 pence per euro.
+President Emmanuel Macron ordered France into its third national lockdown on Wednesday while the euro zone is lagging well behind the United States and Britain in vaccination programmes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)